codedthemes/mantis-free-react-admin-template/README.md

 [![Price](https://img.shields.io/badge/price-FREE-0098f7.svg)](https://github.com/codedthemes/mantis-free-react-admin-template/blob/main/LICENSE)
 [![GitHub package version](https://img.shields.io/github/package-json/v/codedthemes/mantis-free-react-admin-template)](https://github.com/codedthemes/mantis-free-react-admin-template/)

-Mantis is a free and open source react redux dashboard template made using MUI React component library with aim of flexibility and better customizability.
+Mantis is a free and open source React redux dashboard template made using the Material UI React component library with aim of flexibility and better customizability.

 ### Name Derived From Nature

-Mantis Logo inspired from the Insect name -'Mantises' as They have Triangular heads with Flexible Necks.
-Also, Name is derived from two popular UI framework, Material UI and Ant Design (M-Ant-is).
+Mantis Logo is inspired from the insect name - 'Mantises' as they have triangular heads with flexible Necks.
+Also, the name is derived from two popular UI frameworks, Material UI and Ant Design (M-Ant-is).

-Mantis has Ant Design principal on top of MUI React component library.
+Mantis has Ant Design principal on top of the MAterial UI React component library.

 :star: :star: :star: Support us by giving star (Top right of this page) if you like the theme :star: :star: :star:

 ![mantis-free-react-dashboard-template.jpg](https://mantisdashboard.io/adv-banner-images/og-social.png)

-[Pro version](https://mantisdashboard.io) of Mantis react template contains features like TypeScript, Apps, Authentication Methods (i.e. JWT, Auth0, Firebase), Advance Components, Form Plugins, Layouts, Widgets, and many more.
+The [Pro version](https://mantisdashboard.io) of Mantis react template includes features such as TypeScript, apps, authentication methods (i.e. JWT, Auth0, Firebase), advance components, form plugins, layouts, widgets, and more.

 | [Mantis Free](https://mantisdashboard.io/free) | [Mantis Pro](https://mantisdashboard.io)                          |
 | ---------------------------------------------- | :---------------------------------------------------------------- |